javadasoodeh/CV/machine_learning_basic/LINEAR_REGRESSION.md

 ## Interactive Visualization of a Linear Regression Model using Python Code
 Using the Python programming language, along with some powerful libraries, we'll show you an interactive demonstration of the linear regression model.
-This demonstration will allow you to manually adjust the parameters of the model and observe its behavior in real-time.
+This demonstration will allow you to adjust the parameters of the model and observe its behavior in real-time.
 Also, allow users to experiment and understand the role of `w` and `b` in the linear regression model.

 ### 1. Importing necessary libraries: